VVUQ · Module 6 of 10

 Practice ladder

-Classify each: (a) scatter in yield strength, (b) an unknown friction coefficient, (c) a turbulence-model approximation.
+Classify each, then say what could change it: (a) scatter in yield strength, (b) an unknown friction coefficient, (c) a turbulence-model approximation.

 Show answer